Mortimer333/Mortimer333/README.md

 📫 How to reach me > michal.dzierzbicki@vp.pl

-(I have finally to make my own CV page...)
+(I have to finally to make my own CV page...)

 # My current stack
 - Web Pages